 Throughout California’s history, local legislative bodies have brought participatory democracy to the citizens of the state.
-Local legislative bodies - such as boards, councils, and commissions - are created in recognition of the fact that several minds are better than 1, and that through debate and discussion, the best ideas will emerge.
+Local legislative bodies - such as boards, councils, and commissions - are created in recognition of the fact that several minds are better than one, and that through debate and discussion, the best ideas will emerge.

 An important piece of this process is the participation of the general public.
 The law, which guarantees the public’s right to attend and participate in meetings of local legislative bodies, is the Ralph M. Brown Act, also known as the Brown Act.